Shower Leaking Through Ceiling?

 Very similar to the previous thing on the list is a break to the tiles (or waterproof boarding / sealed shower unit in some cases) or grout around the shower area.
 So as the shower is used, water splashing or spraying on to the affected area can let water through then leading to the shower leaking through ceilings below.

-Modern showers are normally well sealed and have ‘back-up’ waterproofing behind units and tiles etc but, equally, water penetrating broken tiles over time can accumulate, cause damage and the water (if it doesn’t dry or get removed) has to go somewhere.
+Modern showers are normally well sealed and have ‘back-up’ waterproofing behind units, wet wall panels and tiles etc but, equally, water penetrating broken tiles over time can accumulate, cause damage and the water (if it doesn’t dry or get removed) has to go somewhere.

 Perished or Broken Shower Seal – 6